sorabh86/sorabh86/README.md

 # Hi, I'm Sorabh (SOS) 👋

 I'm a **Software Engineer** from NOIDA, IN with a passion for crafting elegant and efficient code.
-Welcome to my GitHub profile – a blend of my open-source projects and personal portfolio.
+Welcome to my GitHub profile.
+A blend of my open-source projects and personal portfolio.

 [![Website](https://img.shields.io/badge/Visit-My%20Website-blue?style=for-the-badge&logo=firefox)](http://sorabh86.github.io)